salihusonn/portfolio-/README.md

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

-*As the Chief Analyst of SkillAhead Solutions Ltd, I provide consulting and training services for businesses and mentor aspiring analysts.*
+*As the creavive director of luxeadge creative hub,i provide branding, design, and digital contain services for businesses, influencers, and brand *

 **- ✅ Brand identity**
  i create logo,color palletes, typography system,and complete brand identites that bussinesses a strong and memorable visual presence.